JungleGiu/web-budget-calculator/README.md

 npm install # or: yarn install, or: pnpm install

 # Start the development server
-ng start # or: yarn start, or: pnpm start
+npm start # or: yarn start, or: pnpm start

 ```
 Then Open http://localhost:4200 in your browser.